cdapio/coopr/docs/docs/source/guide/admin/shell-automator-plugin.rst

 	2. During the "bootstrap" action:
 		a.
 These scripts are bundled and scp'd to the remote host
 		b.
 The scripts are extracted on the remote host, by default to ``/var/cache/loom/scripts``
-	4. When a defined shell service action runs (ie, install, configure, start, etc):
+	3. When a defined shell service action runs (ie, install, configure, start, etc):
 		a.
-The Shell Automator first generates a copy of the current task's json data
+The Shell Automator first generates a copy of the current task's JSON data
 		b.
-This task json data is scp'd to the remote host, so that it can be referenced by the executed script
+This task json data is scp'd to the remote host, where it can be referenced by the executed script
 		c.
 The Shell Automator invokes a command on the remote host which
-			i. sets the cwd to the scripts directory ii. adds the scripts directory to the $PATH iii. invokes a "hidden" wrapper script, which in turn runs the defined script with the defined args iv. the reason for the wrapper script is to provide some useful utilities (see JSON lookup below)
+			i.
+Sets the current working directory to the scripts directory ii.
+Adds the scripts directory to the $PATH iii.
+Invokes a "hidden" wrapper script, which runs the defined script with the defined args.
+The purpose of the wrapper script is to provide some useful utilities (see JSON lookup below)

 Bootstrap